 Most dog owners fail to take the time to understand their dogs.

-Too many owners think their dogs enjoy going to the dog park to play.
+Too many owners think their dogs enjoy playing at the dog park.
 They fail to understand that not all dogs are comfortable interacting with others.

 For most dogs, socializing with strangers is difficult and stressful.
 It’s like forcing a shy person to spend time with an outgoing person.
 Or worse, to hang out at a crowded party where they don’t know anyone.

-Before you introduce your dog to other dogs, be sure you understand your dog’s personality.
+Before introducing your dog to other dogs, understand your dog’s personality.

 Start slowly.
 Perhaps introduce your dog to a friend or neighbor’s dog before you toss them into the mix at the dog park.

-Most people tend to concentrate on potty training or basic obedience lessons when they get a new dog.
-If you get busy with work, it’s easy to let time slip by.
+Most people concentrate on potty training or basic obedience lessons when they get a new dog.
+It’s easy to let time slip by if you get busy with work.

 But puppies need to be socialized while they are young.
 Waiting too long can produce a nervous, fearful dog.
 You can socialize older dogs, but the process gets more difficult as the dog ages.